Pluto

 A bottle claiming 500mg of lion's mane extract doesn't catch eyes the way "5,000mg mushroom complex" does, even though they might represent the same potency.

-The strategy works because most shoppers don't understand extraction ratios.
-They see bigger numbers and assume stronger effects, which is exactly what brands are counting on.
+The strategy works because most shoppers don't understand extraction ratios, and they see bigger numbers and assume stronger effects, which is exactly what brands are counting on.

 When labels list "Proprietary Mushroom Blend 10,000mg" without breaking down individual amounts, you lose the ability to verify anything.